DivyaMehta1805/sql_chatbot/README.md

 ## Key Challenges

 1. **Data Retrieval Challenges**:
    - **Outdated Data Issue**: Implemented mechanisms to handle outdated data and show loading states.
+In the beginning since backend took time to refresh the data for the previous query was retrieved and displayed.
+Used useState for currentAns and multiple retries to avoid this and load the new Query Data only.

 2. **Design Challenges**:
    - **User Experience**: Making the ui user friendly posed some challenges.